 Revenue from tuition fees, residence fees, contracts, and sales are recognized when the services are provided or goods are sold.
 Unearned revenue from these sources is deferred.
-For academic year credit course tuition, residence fees and dining services the amounts deferred are calculated on the basis of one-twelfth of the fees charged.
+For academic year credit course tuition, residence fees and dining services the amounts deferred are calculated on the basis of the portion of the service estimated to be provided after the fiscal year-end.